hasnain2001/voucherboost.com/README.md

 ## About

-Coupon Website is a Laravel-based platform that provides users with access to the latest discounts, deals, and coupons from various brands.
+VoucherBoost Website is a Laravel-based platform that provides users with access to the latest discounts, deals, and coupons from various brands.
 Developed by **Hasnain Ali Khan**, this project emphasizes simplicity, scalability, and user experience.

 ---